toddy007/banco-api/README.md

 - Add the copied URL into `.env` in `MONGODB`.
 - Replace `<db_password>` by the password copied previously.
 - All done.
+# Running the Project
+- After all that, you can just type `npm start` in your terminal and the project will run, if you did not make any mistakes.
 # Routes
 ### /balance [POST]
 This one gets your current balance in bank.<br>